József Kiss (engineer): Career

 Returning to Habsburg Hungary, he was appointed as a military engineer.
 Soon after, in the 1770s, he abandoned military service to become a civil engineer working for the Hofkammer, the main financial institution of the Habsburg monarchy.
-His first duty was regulating the water level of the Danube near Bratislava.
+His first duty was regulating the water level of the Danube near Pressburg.
 He later transferred to the outskirts of Vienna.
 Records mention him as a clerk of the Hofkammer around 1780.
 In 1782, Joseph II initiated a migration from the southeastern regions of Germany to the area surrounding the Podunavlje, hoping to provide a stable economic situation for the migrating German population.
-At the same time, Kiss first arrived in Vojvodina.
-However, a serious water supply problem arose and threatened the migration efforts; the southern edge of the Telek Highlands were covered with morasses, marshes and bogs, and east of Vrbas lay the Crna bara (English: "black pools"), a water catchment area.
+At the same time, Kiss first arrived in Bácska.
+However, a serious water supply problem arose and threatened the migration efforts; the southern edge of the Telek Highlands were covered with morasses, marshes and bogs, and east of Verbász lay the Crna bara (English: "black pools"), a water catchment area.
 Those areas were natural habitats for malaria-bearing mosquitoes.
 Much of the migrating population became infected, which seriously hampered settlement efforts.
 This problem could be solved through drainage of the marshy areas, which would eliminate the mosquitoes' breeding grounds.

-In 1785, Kiss proposed that a ditch, one meter in width, be dug between Kula and Vrbas to drain the area.
-The following year, another channel was dug between Vrbas and Sivac, also overseen by Kiss.
+In 1785, Kiss proposed that a ditch, one meter in width, be dug between Kula and Verbász to drain the area.
+The following year, another channel was dug between Verbász and Szivác, also overseen by Kiss.

-In 1787, as soon as the Sivac - Vrbas channel was completed, he analyzed the terrain between the Danube and Tisza, and determined a 7.27 meter elevation difference between the two rivers.
+In 1787, as soon as the Szivác - Verbász channel was completed, he analyzed the terrain between the Danube and Tisza, and determined a 7.27 meter elevation difference between the two rivers.
 He believed that this would allow for the creation of a canal between them, that would run through the Crna bara.

-In 1788, the Hofkammer appointed Kiss as the lead engineer for Bačka (Dirigirender Hofkammer—Ingenieur), with responsibilities including supplying lumber to the military and facilitating navigation through the region’s waterways.
+In 1788, the Hofkammer appointed Kiss as the lead engineer for Bácska (Dirigirender Hofkammer—Ingenieur), with responsibilities including supplying lumber to the military and facilitating navigation through the region’s waterways.

-In the meantime, his younger brother Gabor had arrived in Bačka to help József with construction of the Great Bačka Canal, staying there to assist until he was called to serve in the military.
+In the meantime, his younger brother Gábor had arrived in Bácska to help József with construction of the Franzenskanal, staying there to assist until he was called to serve in the military.